sty945/sty945.github.io/_pages/about.md

 # Self-evaluation
 - Outstanding physical and psychological qualities
-- ne of the 50 members of the 600,000 candidates in Anhui Province who were qualified for the final [selection of the China Air Force](http://www.mod.gov.cn/services/node_47002.htm) in 2013
+- One of the 50 members of the 600,000 candidates in Anhui Province who were qualified for the final [selection of the China Air Force](http://www.mod.gov.cn/services/node_47002.htm) in 2013

 <!---Activity and Service--->
 <!---Experience--->